Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 - The council worked with the local Hate Crime Forum to hold a community cohesion focused event in February 2019, targeted at young people and aimed at improving their understanding and awareness of hate crime.

 The council has monitored its progress through the numbers of residents reached by the advice service, resident feedback, and by tracking hate crime statistics.
 As well as the Hate Crime Forum, the council also have a range of other mechanisms for engaging with local communities to track progress.
 Officers support and attend quarterly meetings of the local Interfaith Forum and an independent Equality Stakeholder Scrutiny Group.
-EU exit has been discussed at meetings of both groups.
-The council has also been holding a series of ‘Community Conversation’ events which allow local residents to feedback on a wide range of issues, including EU exit.
+Brexit has been discussed at meetings of both groups.
+The council has also been holding a series of ‘Community Conversation’ events which allow local residents to feedback on a wide range of issues, including Brexit.

 Issues to consider – working to tackle hate crime